PhantomPilots/AutoFarming/BOTS_README.md

 * Thonar with relic and crit-res gear with crit-res rolls.
 Ideally True Awakened too.

 Requirements:
-1. Start the script from within the Dogs floors screen.
+1. Start the script from within the Dogs floor selection screen.

 ## Nidhogrr (Snake) farming script